 Chris is a man of many talents.
-Take a look at OverThinker Y and you’ll see exactly what I mean: he plays video games, discusses how philosophical concepts relate to these and modern society, and even shares his creative writing and music.
+He plays video games, discusses how philosophical concepts relate to these and modern society, and even shares his creative writing and music.
 Not only that but he has great taste; after a discussion last year, we realised that we’re both huge fans of narrative adventure To The Moon.

 We were both pretty excited then when Freebird Games finally released full sequel Finding Paradise in December.
 Would this new game affect us as emotionally as Johnny and River’s story and have us reaching for the tissues by its conclusion?
 Or would it fail to live up to emotional heights of the first title and not pull at our heartstrings?